 If you’re looking to order food at an Icelandic restaurant, there are a few things you need to know.
 First, you’ll need to know the names of some familiar dishes.
 Some popular dishes include “pylsur” (hot dogs), “hákarl” (fermented shark), and “svið” (baked sheep’s head).

 Second, you’ll need to know how to say “please” and “thank you” in Icelandic.
 Finally, you’ll need to know how to order Icelandic food without a menu.
-In contrast, many Icelandic restaurants have traditional menus where you can choose your meal from a set of predetermined options; at other restaurants, you order food at the counter or bar.
+In contrast, many Icelandic restaurants have traditional menus where you can choose your meal from predetermined options; at other restaurants, you order food at the counter or bar.

 Conclusion